lewislinaker/Databases/README.md

 # Databases

-This program creates an textual backup of a given database file.
+This program creates an textual backup of a given database file. <br />
-/n
 It saves the SQL commands required to recreate the database in a text file.

 # TO USE: